benibr/dbmail/docker/README.md

     docker image build --file docker/Dockerfile --tag dbmail:latest .

-The image is based on Deban Jammy and is currently about 180Mb.
+The image is based on Ubuntu Jammy and is currently about 180Mb.

 ## Run